le-schlo/EnTdecker/README.md

 ## Train models
 Sample scripts to train the models can be found in the [Models](Models) directory and the respective sub-directories.
+### Triplet energy

+Scripts for training the models for predicting the triplet energies can be found in `Models/triplet_energy`.
+For training an AttentiveFP-GNN model the file `Models/triplet_energy/AttFP/train.py` can be run.
+This code was slightly adapted from the [original repository](https://github.com/OpenDrugAI/AttentiveFP).
+For training a chemprop-D-MPNN model the file `Models/triplet_energy/chemprop/train.py` can be run.
+Information about defining additional hyperparameters can be found in the documentation of [chemprop](https://chemprop.readthedocs.io/en/latest/index.html).
+For training a transformer-CNN model the file `Models/triplet_energy/transformer-cnn/transformer-cnn.py` can be run.
+All parameters for training the model need to be specified in the `Models/triplet_energy/transformer-cnn/config.cfg` file.
+Please note that running the code for the transformer-CNN code requires different dependencies than all other code.
+A tutorial on how to set the environment up can be found in the `Models/triplet_energy/transformer-cnn/README.md` file.
+For training a CatBoost-GDBT model with the [MFF fingerprint](https://doi.org/10.1016/j.chempr.2020.02.017) the file `Models/triplet_energy/CatBoost/train.py` can be run.

+### Spin population

+Scripts for training and evaluating the sequence-to-sequence model for predicting the spin population can be found under `Models/spin_population/train.py` and `Models/spin_population/eval.py`.

+The file `Models/spin_population/settings.json` contains parameters for running the training as well as for running the evaluation.

+“dir_name”: provide the path to the directory were the code is executed.
+This ensures that the model checkpoints and the results of the evaluation are saved in the correct location.
+“file_path”: provide the path to the data file used for training when using running the train.py or for evaluation when running the eval.py.
+“src_vocab_size”: specify the size of the vocabulary of the inputs.
+Default: 106.
+“src_len”: specify the maximum length of the input sequence.
+Default: 100.
+“epochs”: specify the number of epochs used for training the model.
+“batch_size”: specify the batch size during training and evaluation.
+“print_every”: specify the frequency an output is printed.
+“loss_fname”: specify the name of the file the loss will be saved in during training.

 ## Use pretrained models
 Pretrained models can be downloaded from [Zenodo](https://zenodo.org/uploads/10391170).